Share this article

 Certain degree programs may not be available in all states.

-*Applicants to this program must have earned a nursing (hospital) diploma or associate degree in Nursing from a regionally accredited or approved nationally accredited college or university including the following coursework or equivalent: Microbiology (with lab).
+*Applicants to the Bachelor of Science program at the University of Arizona Global Campus must have earned a nursing (hospital) diploma or associate degree in Nursing from a regionally accredited or approved nationally accredited college or university including the following coursework or equivalent: Microbiology (with lab).

 Applicants must possess an active, unrestricted license to practice as a Registered Nurse or its equivalent in at least one U.S. state.
 All students must maintain this licensure throughout the program of study.
 Failure to do so will result in dismissal from the program.
 Students are responsible for informing the University of Arizona Global Campus of any change to the status of their RN license.
 In addition, Global Campus may perform routine, periodic validations of student RN licenses to ensure compliance with this requirement.